 An island situated in the Venice Lagoon, Burano is famed for its artistic creations from the iconic Venetian masks to the stunning Burano glass and intricate lace.
-But it’s not just the creative exports that we love, it’s the perfectly decorated houses that line the streets bringing the island to life; the town’s aesthetic is of such high importance that if someone wants to paint their home a different colour, they have to send a request to the goverment who will send a list of the colours allowed for that specific house.
+But it’s not just the creative exports that we love, it’s the perfectly decorated houses that line the streets bringing the island to life; the town’s aesthetic is of such high importance that if someone wants to paint their home a different color, they have to send a request to the goverment who will send a list of the colors allowed for that specific house.
 Find out more here.

 Situated just outside of the bustling hub Medellín and surrounded by Antioquia’s green hills and fresh water lakes, it’s both the peaceful natural surroundings and the vibrant cobbled streets that have us hooked on this small yet culturally rich town.
 Climb to the top of El Peñon rock for 360 degree breathtaking views of the city and spend the day browsing the street markets for Colombian snacks and beautifully decorated treasures.
 Get in touch to find out more.

 There’s a few stories around to explain the iconic blue walls of Rajasthan’s second largest city.
-One theory is that Brahmin families painted the homes with a deep blue wash (a colour that denotes royalty) to stand out from the masses, whereas another suggests that these blue homes got their colour from a copper-sulphate wash slathered on the walls to repel termites and mosquitoes.
+One theory is that Brahmin families painted the homes with a deep blue wash (a color that denotes royalty) to stand out from the masses, whereas another suggests that these blue homes got their color from a copper-sulphate wash slathered on the walls to repel termites and mosquitoes.
 Either way, this is one of the most architecturally stunning cities in India, topped off with the Mehrangarh Fort overlooking the blue city.
 Get in touch to find out more.

-An area of Cape Town formerly known as the Malay Quarter, Bo-Kaap is situated on the slopes of Signall Hill above the city centre and is lined with brightly (almost fluorescent) coloured houses built in the 17th and 19th centuries along the cobbled streets.
+An area of Cape Town formerly known as the Malay Quarter, Bo-Kaap is situated on the slopes of Signall Hill above the city center and is lined with brightly (almost fluorescent) colored houses built in the 17th and 19th centuries along the cobbled streets.
 It’s a particularly sought after district of Cape Town due to its unique beauty, but it’s also home to an array of rich history, including the Bo-Kaap Museum and some of the most beautiful mosques in Africa, including the first established Muslim Mosque in South Africa.
 Find out more here.